How the Contest Works

 Note: School Team scores are determined by the sum of the scores of the top five students competing.

 Proctoring Requirements for the PhysicsBowl Contest

-The requirements for the proctor are that they not be a relative, employer, fellow employee or fellow student, and that they have at least a 2 year degree, though this degree does not need to be related to physics.
-Librarians would make a suitable proctor, and a candidate may take the test at a library, assuming that the librarian will be able to observe the test taking to ensure the integrity of the process (parents will need to register, and then provide proctor information to Pearl Watson at firstname.lastname@example.org).
+The requirements for the proctor are that they not be a relative of the student(s) taking the exam.
+Proctors should have at least a 2 year degree, though this degree does not need to be related to physics.
+Librarians would make a suitable proctor, and a student may take the test at a library, assuming that the librarian will be able to observe the test taking to ensure the integrity of the process (parents will need to register, and then provide proctor information).